Places

 Nakameguro·¥¥

-Massive gin selection in a chill neighborhood spot.
+Massive gin selection (200+ types) in a relaxing neighborhood spot.
+The menu is strictly gin and tonics but the different types of gins and tonics create unique drinks.
 We don’t even like gin that much and love it here.

-Don't MissAsk the bartender for a recommendation.
-The selection is overwhelming in the best way.
+Don't MissTalk to the bartender and get a recommendation.
+The menu is overwhelming on its own.

 Skip It IfYou hate gin and won't be persuaded otherwise.